sawwheet/sawwheet.com/content/posts/20251208T082853--writing-and-connection__journal.md

 I have maintained a journal in its current format for nearly three years.
 Before I worked within the structure I have now, I haphazardly wrote in physical notebooks and random text files.
 There was no order to the chaos.
-Committing to the loose structure I have now and letting it grow organically has been deeply fulfilling.
+Committing to a loose structure and letting it grow organically has been deeply fulfilling.
 I have always known that there is beauty to a consistent approach, but I could not tame my monkey mind.
 Really I just wanted the results without the patience, so I would bounce around thinking the next solution would be the right one.
 This rush I was in was only slowing me down.
 Slowing me down from what though?
 What are these 'results' I am after?
 And why does this website, in which I post some of my journal entries, exist?

 An introspective and inquisitve disposition, for better or worse, is one I have maintained for as